ChainSafe/gossamer/docs/pages/Host_Architecture.md

 permalink: /host-architecture/
 ---

+- _this page needs to be updated_
+- TODO: open issue and provide link

+---

 ## Nodes

-Gossamer includes a base node implementation called the **dot node** that implements a shared base protocol for all blockchain protocols within the Polkadot ecosystem.
-The **dot node** is used as the foundation for all **official nodes** within Gossamer and all **custom nodes** built with Gossamer.
+Gossamer includes a base node implementation called the **host node** that implements a shared base protocol for all blockchain protocols within the Polkadot ecosystem.
+The **host node** is used as the foundation for all **official nodes** within Gossamer and all **custom nodes** built with Gossamer.

-### Dot Node
+### Host Node

-The **dot node** is the base node implementation.
-As the base node implementation, the **dot node** is not complete without a configuration file, genesis file, compiled runtime, and runtime imports.
+The **host node** is the base node implementation.
+As the base node implementation, the **host node** is not complete without a configuration file, genesis file, compiled runtime, and runtime imports.

 ### Official Nodes

-The **gssmr node** is an official node implementation for the Gossamer Testnet - a configuration file, genesis file, compiled runtime, and runtime imports used with the **dot node**.
+The **gssmr node** is an official node implementation for the Gossamer Testnet - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

-The **ksmcc node** is an official node implementation for the Kusama Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **dot node**.
+The **ksmcc node** is an official node implementation for the Kusama Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

 ### Custom Nodes